JACoW-org/docs-PURR/README.md

-# IPAC Documentation
+# PURR Documentation

-This documentation can be consulted at [IPAC-docs.JACoW.org](https://IPAC-docs.JACoW.org).
+This documentation can be consulted at [PURR-docs.JACoW.org](https://PURR-docs.JACoW.org).
 It is generated from Markdown files using [MkDocs](http://www.mkdocs.org/) and [Material for MkDocs](http://squidfunk.github.io/mkdocs-material/).